methylDragon/coding-notes/C++/03 C++ - Pointers.md

 **You can catch this exception!**

-Alternatively, if you want to still let it pass, then use `nothrow`, which will return a null pointer instead (which is still bad, and you still have to verify if it worked, so it's less efficient, but easier to write intiailly...)
+Alternatively, if you want to still let it pass, then use `nothrow`, which will return a null pointer instead (which is still bad, and you still have to verify if it worked, so it's less efficient, but easier to write intially...)

 ```c++
  foo = new int [5];  // if allocation fails, an exception is thrown